lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    The goal of this tutorial is to use LAMMPS and solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
+    The goal of this tutorial is to use LAMMPS to solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.

 ..  container:: justify

-    An all-atom description is used for both PEG (GROMOS 54A7 force field :cite:`schmid2011definition`) and water
-    (SPC/Fw model :cite:`wu2006flexible`) and the long
-    range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.
-    Once the water reservoir is properly
-    equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
+    Once the water reservoir is properly equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
 The evolution of the polymer length is measured as a function of time.
+The GROMOS 54A7 force field :cite:`schmid2011definition` is used for the PEG, the SPC/Fw model :cite:`wu2006flexible` is used for the water, and the long-range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.

 ..  container:: justify